Teo1543/notes-app-console/README.md

 # notes-app-console

-Added a collection of Notes
+Added a collection of Notes,
-Added JUnit automated testing
+Added JUnit automated testing,
 Creating new branches